Schema

 Example

-Here is an example of a schema for an Event app with the properties name
+Here is an example of a schema for an Event entity with the properties name

 and description